Storms dump heavy snowfall in northern Arizona after leaving California a muddy mess

 The storms also spawned destructive mudslides — more than 500 in the city of LA alone, where at least 16 buildings have been deemed uninhabitable and 33 others have been yellow-tagged, meaning residents can go in to retrieve belongings but cannot stay.
 Experts say soils are so saturated the threat of landslides will persist.

-Antczak reported from Los Angeles, California.
+Antczak reported from Los Angeles.
 Associated Press writer Felicia Fonseca in Bellemont, Arizona, and Christopher Weber in Los Angeles contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.